k2controls/piRover02/sprint1/week04/index.md

     - Detailed response is required.
     - Discuss high-side and low-side configurations and constraints when driving loads using a GPIO port.
     - Discuss any issues with the procedures.
-  - Digital Output - video lab checks
+  - Digital Output - video lab check
     - Submit video.
 Be sure to show resistor configuration on breadboard.
+- Digital Outputs - Driving high current loads - video lab check
+  - Submit video of Amber blink